depSol/UnKickPy/README.md

 But what I will add later on, maybe in another repository is a bot which automatically buys and sells players based on how good they are and if it's likely that they will play at the next match day.
-But since I need an API to to the KICKBASE API I am currently working on this.
+But since I need an API to the KICKBASE API I am currently working on this.

 Some of the attributes of the following classes aren't used right now, but will be in future releases.